-You can survey the options from atop the California Tower in Balboa Park.
-Rising 462 feet above the sea, the carillon tower recently reopened to the public after 80 years in solitude.
-Visitors on a viewing platform look north to the Cuyamaca Mountains beyond the renowned San Diego Zoo.
+In Balboa Park, the California Tower rises 462 feet above the sea.
+To the north, the Cuyamaca Mountains rise beyond the renowned San Diego Zoo.
 Snow-dusted Laguna Mountain peaks pierce the eastern skyline.
 Even Mexico is visible south of downtown on a clear day, with the glittery horizon of sapphire to the west.

 California Tower in Balboa Park.
 Courtesy of Museum of Man.